SvenRosvall/VLCB-Arduino/docs/VLCB4in4out_README.md

 Pin | Description
 --- | ---
-Digital pin 2 | Interupt CAN
+Digital pin 2 | Interrupt CAN
 Digital pin 10| (SS)    CS    CAN
 Digital pin 11| (MOSI)  SI    CAN
 Digital pin 12| (MISO)  SO    CAN